ibm-cloud-docs/openwhisk/openwhisk_managing.md

   ```
   {: pre}

-For a list of available runtimes, see [System details and limits](/docs/openwhisk?topic=cloud-functions-openwhisk_reference#openwhisk_reference)
+For a list of available runtimes, see [Runtimes](/docs/openwhisk?topic=cloud-functions-runtimes#runtimes)

 ## Managing large actions
 {: #large-app-support}